 HIPAA Compliance Requirements

 Electronic PHI storage solutions have numerous advantages over traditional paper-based methods.
-Virtual databases allow for increased usability, mobility, and efficiency when it comes to how data is processed; however, electronic methods create additional risks that make healthcare providers implement modern tools and techniques for digital information protection.
+Computer databases allow for increased usability, mobility, and efficiency when it comes to how data is processed; however, electronic methods create additional risks that make healthcare providers implement modern tools and techniques for digital information protection.

 The HIPAA rules:

 - Privacy Rule;

 PHI data breaches almost always lead to financial loss, regardless of the number of records stolen.
 Even a small human error can cause a massive data breach which hackers can take advantage of.
 Criminals often steal PHI in order to sell it: phone numbers, addresses, and medical records are all precious for them; however, going public is not the most damaging risk for PHI.

 Modifying patient’s clinical history, medical records, and certain diagnoses can lead to further incorrect treatment prescriptions.
 As a result, there is much more room for personal damage and negative health effects that can be caused by inappropriate diagnoses and prescriptions.